confluentinc/examples/clients/docs/csharp.rst

       # Run the consumer (other)
       dotnet run consume test1 $HOME/.confluent/librdkafka.config

-   Verify that the consumer received all the messages.
+#.
+Verify that the consumer sent all the messages.
 You should see:

    ::